-is informed of his or her rights, including the right to refuse service as long as the individual has the capacity to understand the consequences of refusal.
+is informed of their rights, including the right to refuse service as long as the individual has the capacity to understand the consequences of refusal.

 Interpretation: The organization will sometimes file a court petition when personnel have determined that the person is in imminent danger.
 In such cases, the individual's right to self-determination is respected to the fullest extent possible.